HSCS: 1.10, 1.32,

 Procedure for accidents and emergencies

-- Accidents should be dealt with in accordance with the Accidents and First Aid Policy.
+- Accidents should be dealt with in accordance wit the Accidents and Incidents Policy and First Aid Procedure.
 Staff will assess if it is appropriate that the group should return to the nursery early due to an incident that has occurred.
-In the event that an ambulance is required while on an outing, and the child’s parent/carers are not present, the most appropriate member of staff will accompany the child to hospital.
+In the event that an ambulance is required while on an outing, and the child’s parents/carers are not present, the most appropriate member of staff will accompany the child to hospital.
 The rest of the group will return to the nursery.

 - In the event of an emergency such as dangerous weather or a terrorist attack while on an outing, staff should find a safe haven and remain there with all children until the danger passes.
-A group text message should be sent from the nursery phone too all parents/carers to inform them that the children are safe.
-Further information can be found at: http://www.npcc.police.uk/NPCCBusinessAreas/WeaponAttacksStaySafe.aspx
+A group text message should be sent from the nursery phone to all parents/carers to inform them that the children are safe.